Rear Tine Tiller Buyer's Guide

 Counter Rotating Tines (CRT)

-Counter Rotating Tine Tillers have tines that rotate counter-clockwise.
-The frontward pulling of the wheels combined with the counter rotation enable an individual to till compact soil very easily.
+Counter rotating tine tillers have tines that rotate counter-clockwise.
+The frontward pull of the wheels combined with the counter rotation enable an individual to till compact soil very easily.
 Counter rotating tine tillers are the best for loosening hard or clay soils.

 Dual Rotating Tines (DRT)

-One feature you may want to look for, is an adjustable drag bar.
-This runs behind the tiller and allows you work at a consistent depth.
+One feature you may want to look for is an adjustable drag bar.
+This runs behind the tiller and allows you to work at a consistent depth.

 You can set the drag bar for the depth you need, depending on the job.